adolfoweloy/adolfoweloy.github.io/README.md

 ## Start the server locally

-To star the server just run
+To start the server just run

 ```
 bundle exec jekyll serve